 The cooperation network in Indonesia is based on the French Institute of Indonesia (IFI) in Jakarta (including a branch in Wijaya) and outside the capital in Bandung, Yogyakarta, Surabaya and Dili (East Timor), as well as four Alliances Françaises in Medan, Denpasar, Semarang and Balikpapan.

-The French language remains an important attractiveness factor for our region: 20% of incoming mobility from Indonesia is for language training in France.
-About 45,000 students are learning French in secondary schools (lycées), 6,000 in 12 universities and over 8,000 in the network (French Institute of Indonesia and Alliances françaises).
+The French language remains an important attractiveness factor for France: 20% of incoming mobility from Indonesia is for language training in France.
+About 45,000 students are learning French in secondary schools (lycées), 6,000 in 12 universities and over 7,500 in the network (French Institute of Indonesia and Alliances françaises).

-There are also three establishments accredited by the French Ministry of National Education:
+There are also two establishments accredited by the French Ministry of National Education:

-the lycée international français in Jakarta (543 students), approved by the Agency for French Education Abroad (AEFE);
+- the lycée international français in Jakarta (548 students), approved by the Agency for French Education Abroad (AEFE),

-The école internationale française in Bali (282 pupils), a partner of the AEFE.
+- the école internationale française in Bali (311 pupils), a partner of the AEFE.

-France ranks 11th in world in terms of the number of Indonesian students it hosts, with 787 students hosted in 2013-2014, a number which has trebled since 2008.
+France ranks 12th in the world in terms of the number of Indonesian students it hosts, with nearly 1,000 students hosted in 2015-2016.

-France and Indonesia have also developed joint mobility and training programmes to help build scientific networks between the two countries, along the lines of the Hubert Curien “Nusantara” Partnership and regional thematic programmes run by the MAEDI on science and information and communication technology (STIC-Asie) and natural substances (BIO-Asie).
+France and Indonesia have also developed joint mobility and training programmes to help build scientific networks between the two countries, along the lines of the Hubert Curien “Nusantara” Partnership and regional thematic programmes run by the French Foreign Ministry (MAEDI) on science and information and communication technology (STIC-Asie) and natural substances (BIO-Asie).